LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

 ./test_cpu_parallel -w 2

 # Measure job runtime over a ramp of concurrent workers from 1 to 8, and output the results to a CSV file
-./test_cpu_parallel --num_workers 8 --full --output myout.csv
+./test_cpu_parallel --num_workers 8 --full -o myout.csv

 # Get the help message
 ./test_cpu_parallel --help